 Why have bought Shares?

-The most significant key point and the most difficult task are to predict the rise and fall of the stock.
+The most crucial significant point and the most challenging task are to predict the rise and fall of the stock.
 The buyer, who is interested in buying the shares with the ultimate goal and objective of making more money, when he or she perceives that the company started performing well and expected to rise in the future.

 Why have sold Shares?